 Border Collie Jumping

-The National Agility Trial held on April 11 - 15, 2018 attracted some 6,000 entries from all over Australia and New Zealand.
-So with correct marketing this could be a way forward for our dog world.
-These events attract the general public.
-Maybe they could be encouraged to compete.
-This could then be an activity that could challenge other modern activities enjoyed by the younger generation.
-Is this part of the answer?
+The National Agility Trial held on April 11 - 15, 2018 attracted some 6,000 entries from all over Australia and New Zealand as well as the interest of the mainstream press.
+So with correct marketing these more active events could be a way forward for our dog world.
+This type of event has already been proven to attract the interest of general public as well as the younger generation.

 References and Further Reading